How to install Micro Edge on a custom appliance

 Overview

-Note: Micro Edge supports a limited set of network controllers and other components.
-We recommend Intel and Marvell based components.
+Note: Micro Edge supports a limited set of network controllers and other system components.
+We recommend Intel and Marvell based components for optimal compatibility.
 If you have requirements for other types of components please submit your requests through our feedback system.

 Imaging Micro Edge to a custom x86-based appliance involves the following steps: